 To help reduce the chance of chronic bronchitis:

-- Avoid exposure to air pollution or irritants.
+- Avoid air pollution or irritants as much as possible.

 - Wear protective gear at work.
 Follow rules for working with or around irritants or toxins.